 Which Service Is Better?

 FinViz takes a more balanced approach to fundamental and technical analysis.
-The free version of this software can be very useful for medium- and long-term traders, since you get access to most of the screener and portfolio tools at no cost.
+The free version of this software can be very useful for medium and long-term traders, since you get access to most of the screener and portfolio tools at no cost.
+It’s one of the best free stock screener tools available.
 However, short-term traders will need a FinViz Elite plan to unlock real-time data and technical backtesting.